 Available for Recordings and Heatmaps with Observe or plans.
 Available for Feedback and Surveys with Ask or plans.
 See the Hotjar pricing page for plans and pricing.

 Session Capture needs to be enabled for User Attributes to send.

 User Attributes require a Session to be sent.
 You can read about enabling Session Capture in our article Configuring Site Settings.

-- How can I verify my user attributes are being sent to Hotjar?
+- How can I check that User Attributes are being sent correctly?

 - I have a single page app.
 Do I need to make an Identify API call on every route?

 - Can I send User Attributes data to Hotjar directly from Google Analytics or another platform?